Webinar | MedTrainer Live: Preparing Credentialing Teams for CMS 2026

 Obstetrics Risk Assessment

-FQHCs must ensure staff who have contact with reproductive-age patients receive obstetrics (OB) training, even if the center doesn’t offer obstetrical services.
-This training must be included in the health center’s risk management training plan.
+Starting with the CY 2024 deeming application, additional obstetrics training is required for all staff who have contact with reproductive-age patients, even if the center doesn’t offer obstetrical services.
+This training must also be included in the health center’s risk management training plan.

-This course is available to meet this requirement through MedTrainer: “Risk Management for Women of Reproductive Age.”
-Another option is “Overview of Sexual and Reproductive Health,” which provides a higher level overview of the importance of tailored care for this population.
+MedTrainer offers “Risk Management for Women of Reproductive Age,” and “Overview of Sexual and Reproductive Health,” which both satisfy the FTCA requirement and provide a higher level overview of the importance of tailored care for this population.

 • Infection Control and Prevention (in multiple care settings)